 One I have already mentioned is that we reached out to attendees to volunteer as case studies for some of the sessions.
 In one of the marketing sessions, an attendee provided a sales page from her organization’s Web site for analysis.
 For sessions focused on instructional design, one attendee sent in a screen shot from one of his organization’s Webinars, another sent in several screens from a self-paced course that she want advice on reworking.

 In addition to leveraging materials submitted by attendees, we also offered “collaborative coaching” sessions.
-Actually, we only managed to do one of these this time around, but it is something we definitely plan to do more of in the future.
 You can read about collaborative coaching process in more detail here, but the general idea is that an attendee poses a challenge or opportunity that she is facing in her learning business, and other attendees – most of whom have face similar challenges – provide advice.
-You need a certain amount of structure and process to make this work well – which we discuss here – but the collaborative approach can result in some really great learning interactions.
+You need a certain amount of structure and process to make this work well – which we discuss in the post I just linked to – but the collaborative approach can result in some really great learning interactions.

 Finally, we held weekly “Follow Up Friday” sessions which were essentially office hours for addressing questions and discussing any of the content covered in the event.
 In some of these, we invited attendees to become panelists in the discussion – that is, to join us on video.
 This brought some fresh faces and perspectives to the discussion